Infernal-Insights/Hashmancer/hashmancer/worker/README.md

 - `DARKLING_GPU_POWER_LIMIT` – similar to `GPU_POWER_LIMIT` but only applied
   when the darkling engine is used.
 This allows independent tuning of experimental kernels.
+- `DARKLING_AUTOTUNE` – when set, the worker runs a short tuning pass for `darkling-engine` to adjust grid and block sizes.
+- `DARKLING_TARGET_POWER_LIMIT` – desired power draw in watts used during autotuning and as a fallback power cap for darkling jobs.

+### Darkling autotuning

+When `DARKLING_AUTOTUNE` is enabled the worker launches `darkling-engine` on a small range without grid or block overrides and checks GPU power draw.
+If consumption exceeds `DARKLING_TARGET_POWER_LIMIT` the grid and block values are halved until the reading falls below the target.
+Tuned values are stored per GPU and exported via `DARKLING_GRID`/`DARKLING_BLOCK` for subsequent runs.

 Grid and block sizes for the darkling engine can also be set per GPU model in `~/.hashmancer/worker_config.json`.
 Add a `darkling_tuning` object mapping